Localization transition in the Discrete Non-Linear Schr\"odinger Equation: ensembles inequivalence and negative temperatures: Conclusions

-In this manuscript we have shown how to compute the partition function of the Non-Linear Schr\"odinger Hamiltonian in Eq.~(\ref{eq:Hamiltonian}) in the microcanonical ensemble and in the approximation of infinite temperature ($\beta =0$).
-This has allowed us to present a clear and coherent scenario of the thermodynamics of this model, also in relation with its dynamical properties.
-In fact, previous approaches (e.g., see \cite{RCKG00}) provided less transparent interpretations, due to the use of the grand-canonical ensemble for describing also the phase above the line $\beta = 0$ (see Fig.0).
-In fact, making use of the microcanonical approach we have been able to show that this is a condensate phase, where typically a finite fraction of the whole mass and energy are localized in a few lattice sites.
-According to Ruelle \cite{Ruelle} this is exactly one of the two conditions where equivalence between statistical ensembles does not apply.
-Moreover, we have shown that the $\beta =0$ line corresponds to a first-order phase transition from a thermalized phase to a localized one, characterized by a jump in the derivative $\partial S/\partial E$ of the microcanonical entropy with respect to the energy.
-In a dynamical perspective, this transition indicates the passage from a phase where equipartition holds to another phase where ergodicity is broken by the condensation mechanism.
+In this paper we have shown how to compute the partition function of the Non-Linear Schr\"odinger Hamiltonian [Eq.~(\ref{eq:Hamiltonian})] in the microcanonical ensemble and close to the infinite temperature line.
+This has allowed us to present a clear and coherent scenario for the thermodynamics of this model, also in relation with its dynamical properties.
+In fact, previous approaches (e.g., see \cite{RCKG00}) provided less transparent interpretations, due to the use of the grand-canonical ensemble for describing also the phase above the line $\beta = 0$ (see Fig.~\ref{fig1}).
+By making use of the microcanonical approach, we have been able to show that this is a localized phase, where typically a finite fraction of the whole energy is localized in a few lattice sites.
+According to Ruelle~\cite{Ruelle}, this is exactly one of the two conditions where equivalence between statistical ensembles does not apply.
+Indeed, we have shown that the $\beta =0$ line corresponds to the condition where the micro-canonical and grand-canonical ensembles become inequivalent.

+We also want to remark that, in a general perspective, the method we have used to compute the microcanonical partition function is valid for lattices in \emph{any} spatial dimension.
+There are further results emerging from our study, that merit to be mentioned.